folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 ## Converting file formats

 The SpecpolFlow tool-set uses the text .s file format for spectra.
-This usually consists of columns of wavelength, Stokes I, Stokes V, Null 1, Null 2, and sigma (wavelength, Stokes I, and sigma is also supported).
+This usually consists of columns of wavelength, Stokes I, Stokes V, Null 1, Null 2, and sigma.
+(A three column format: wavelength, Stokes I, and sigma is also supported).
 Converters for a few more common, instrument specific, .fits formats are provided.

 For ESPaDOnS .fits spectra from the CADC use:
 ```
 spf-fitstos-espadons observation.fits
 ```
-This will generate a set of output files: the unnormalized spectrum (ending in u.s, e.g. `observationu.s`), automatic pipeline normalized spectrum (ending in n.s, e.g. `observationn.s`), and a header with information from the data reduction pipeline (ending in .out, e.g. `observation.out`).
+This will generate a set of output files: the unnormalized spectrum (ending in 'u.s', e.g. `observationu.s`), the automatic pipeline normalized spectrum (ending in 'n.s', e.g. `observationn.s`), and a file with header information from the data reduction pipeline (ending in '.out', e.g. `observation.out`).

 ## Normalizing spectra

 Reliable continuum normalization is needed before running LSD.
 Several normalization tools can do this.
-SpecpolFlow includes the optional tool normPlot, which can handle the .s format with polarimetric information. **Before using this, make sure you used the option to install normPlot!** (`pip install normPlot`)
+SpecpolFlow includes the optional tool normPlot, which can handle the .s format with polarimetric information. **Before running this, make sure you used the option to install normPlot!** (`pip install normPlot`)

 Run the interactive tool on an input observation like:
 ```
 normplot observationu.s
 ```
+This will open an interactive window.
 On closing the window, the normalized spectrum will be saved to a file `[observation_name].norm`.
 (It can be helpful to rename the normalized file like `mv observationu.s.norm  observationu-n.s`)

-The tool normalized spectra by fitting low degree polynomials through continuum points, and operates on spectral orders individually.
-In the normalization Stokes I, V, and the nulls are all divided by the continuum polynomial.
-There are tooltips in the program to briefly explain the controls.
+The idea is to normalize spectra by fitting low degree polynomials through well selected continuum points, operating on one spectral order at a time.
+Hovering your mouse over buttons will explain some of the controls, but for a more complete guide see [Normalizing a spectrum with NormPlot](NormalizingOneSpectrum.md).

 The tool can also run in a non-interactive 'batch' mode, just reading control parameters from files like:
 ```
 normplot observationu.s -b -e exclude.dat -d poly-deg.dat -c params.dat
 ```

-A more detailed guide is [Normalizing one spectrum with the interactive tool](NormalizingOneSpectrum.md).
 For details on the command line parameters run `normplot -h`

 ## Making and cleaning a mask